omidarmat/webDevNotes/react/react.md

 Why props are immutable?
 Because props are just simple objects.
 Mutating props would affect the parent component, that is how objects work in JavaScript.
 If you change an object that is located outside a function, that function has then created side effects.
 React is all about pure functions that don't produce side effects.
 Components have to be pure in terms of their props and state, because this allows React to optimize apps, avoid bugs, and make apps predictable.

-Props essentially define how we pass data between components, in particular, from parent components to child components.
+Props essentially define **how we pass data between components**, in particular, from parent components to child components.
 Props are an essential React tool to configure and to customize components.
 You can imagine props as settings that we can use to make a parent component control how its child components should look like.
-Props are just like function arguments passed to regular JavaScript functions.
+Props are just like **function arguments** passed to regular JavaScript functions.

 ### **Props make one-way data flow**

 This means that in React applications, data can only be passed from parent to child components which happens by using props.
-There are multiple reasons thar React uses this one-way data flow:
+There are multiple reasons that React uses this one-way data flow:

-1. Makes applications more predictable and easier to understand for developers.
+1. Makes applications more **predictable** and easier to understand for developers.
-2. Makes applications easier to debug, as we have more control over the data
+2. Makes applications **easier to debug**, as we have more control over the data.
-3. This is more performant.
+3. This is more **performant**.

 Now you might ask, what if I actually wanted to pass some state up to a parent component?
 There is a very clever way to do that, but we will learn that later.